Singulink/Singulink.Collections/Docs/api/index.md

-# Singulink.Collections.Weak
+# Singulink.Collections

-Use the table of contents to browse API documentation for the **Singulink.Collections.Weak** library.
+Use the table of contents to browse API documentation for the **Singulink.Collections** and **Singulink.Collections.Weak** libraries.